Peter Cornell (singer): Biography

-In the 90's, he used to sing with his sisters Suzy (percussion/vocals) and Katy (flute/vocals) Cornell in a band called Inflatable Soule managed by Susan Silver (Soundgarden, Alice in Chains).
+In the nineties, he sang with his sisters Suzy (percussion/vocals) and Katy (flute/vocals) Cornell in a band called Inflatable Soule; the band was managed by Chris' wife Susan Silver (Soundgarden, Alice in Chains).
 In 2001 he moved to New York City.
 With bassist Keith Mannino, he created hard rock band Black Market Radio.
 "When I wrote BMR I listened to only three things; The Complete Zepp catalogue, the first Cars record, and Alice Cooper's greatest hits."

-In 2014 he released his first solo album Champion, featuring Pearl Jam's drummer Dave Abbruzzese on drums.
+In 2014, he released his first solo album Champion, featuring Pearl Jam's drummer Dave Abbruzzese on drums.
 For this bluesy rock album he "listened to a ton of Curtis Mayfield (didn't influence the sound of my record) Chris Cornell's solo records, Alain Johannes, STP, and all things Zepp [...].
 I built my own studio and wrote and played everything myself (except for drums which came later)."
 Two songs appeared in The Vampire Diaries: "Madman" (episode 19, season 6) and "Wash" (episode 4, season 8).